sybrew/the-seo-framework/readme.txt

 **For everyone**

+* **Added:**
+	* Added a quick extensions overview link to the settings page.
+		* We figured that when $1&nbsp;400 phones and $8&nbsp;000 TVs add links to related services, we too should whilst asking you $0 and a "thanks."
+			* No, this is not a slippery slope.
+We'll explain our intentions in a blog post soon&trade;.
 * **Updated:**
 	* Helpful links are now more helpful: We've updated outdated links so they point to more actual information.
 * **Improved:**